moj-analytical-services/user-guidance/source/documentation/github/create-project.md

 To create a new repository, you should:

-1. Nativate to the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation page.
+1. Navigate to the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation page.
 2. In the repositories section, select **New**.
 3. Configure the properties of your repository, in line with the information below.
 4. Select **Create repository**.